bhumi1102/rails/guides/source/layouts_and_rendering.md

 [`redirect_to`]: https://api.rubyonrails.org/classes/ActionController/Redirecting.html#method-i-redirect_to
 [`head`]: https://api.rubyonrails.org/classes/ActionController/Head.html#method-i-head

-todo: link the difference between render and redirect_to sections.
+todo: add links.
+The following sections cover creating responses with each of the three options.
+As well as the difference between render and redirect.

 Creating Responses Using `render`
 ---------------------------------

+This section describes the various way in which you can customize the behavior of `render`.
 The controller's [`render`][controller.render] method does the heavy lifting of constructing a response to HTTP requests and sending your application's content to the client.
-This section describes the various way in which you can customize the behavior of `render`.

 You can render the default view for a controller action, or a specific view template, or a file, or inline code, or nothing at all.
 You can render text, JSON, or XML.
 You can specify the content type or HTTP status of the rendered response as well.